eugelogic/emerald/posts/new-in-php-8.md

 ---
 title: "What's New In PHP 8?"
-date: "2022-01-03"
+date: '2022-01-03'
-excerpt: "In this article we will look at some of the new features offered in version 8 of PHP"
+excerpt: 'In this article we will look at some of the new features offered in version 8 of PHP'
-category: "PHP"
+category: 'PHP'
 ---

 Lorem markdownum erat meritum instat quis!
 Parari vera harundinibus molibus nam